The inverse head and shoulders pattern is a chart pattern traders use to identify potential bullish trends in the market.

-On each of its sides, two low of equal lengths are found and they represent the shoulders of the pattern.
+On each of its sides, two low of equal lengths are found, representing the shoulders of the pattern.

 Additionally, the highest points of both shoulders are known as a “troughs”.
 When they are joined together by a line, the result is a neckline.

 This pattern is quite easy to spot, a visual representation of this is shown below.